x-codingman/KOM/README.md

 # KOM Experiments

 This repository contains the data required to reproduce the experiments described in our USENIX 2025 paper: The Cost of Performance: Breaking ThreadX with Kernel Object Masquerading Attacks.

+In this repository, we give the intructions to reproduce the experiments of symbolic exeucution and Proof of Concept(PoC) mentioned in the paper.

 ## Requirements